District Policy

 4.1.
 School employees are immune from any civil and/or criminal liability when reporting in good faith, suspected child abuse or neglect.

 4.3.
-If a school employee knows or reasonably suspects that a child's health or welfare has been or appears to have been harmed as a result of physical abuse, sexual abuse or neglect, he/she shall immediately make an oral report to the Division of Child and Family Services, nearest peace officer, or law enforcement agency as required by state law.
+If a school employee knows or reasonably suspects that a child's health or welfare has been or appears to have been harmed as a result of physical abuse, sexual abuse or neglect, he/she shall immediately report to the Division of Child and Family Services, nearest peace officer, or law enforcement agency as required by state law.

 4.4.
 It is not the responsibility of the school employee to: